-We have already established that conservative backbench MPs who supported Remain in the referendum in 2016 were more likely to support May's deal in the three Meaningful

-Votes than Leave MPs.
+We already have established that conservative backbench MPs who supported Remain in the 2016 referendum were more likely to support May's deal in the three Meaningful Votes than Leave MPs.
 We split the sample into Leave and Remain MP sub-samples in order to investigate if the two groups of MPs reacted differently to career concerns and to constituency preferences.
 Table 9 reports the results.
-We observe that Remain MPs reacted to career concerns and not to constituency preferences, while for Leave MPs, career concerns appear to play no role, but they were more likely to vote against the deal if elected in constituencies with a high share of Leave voters.
+We observe that Remain MPs reacted to career concerns and not to constituency preferences, while for Leave MPs, career concerns appear to play no role, but they were more likely to vote against the deal if elected in constituencies with large fractions of Leave voters.
 However, despite the fact that the marginal effect on JUNIOR MP is insignificant for Leave MPs and significant for Remain MPs, the difference between the two marginal effects is not statistically significant.
 For LEAVE VOTE SHARE the difference is significant.
-One interpretation of this is that Leave MPs, many of whom belong to the European Research Group (ERG) led by Jacob Rees-Mogg, signalled "ideological purity" to the Leave voters and local party officials in their constituency by voting against May's deal which they considered to be too "soft" (involving a risk of locking the UK into a customs union via the so-called Irish backstop).
-Remain MPs with a political career to look after, on the other hand, could signal purity to their Leave voters and local party officials by "converting" (accepting the result of the referendum) and supporting May's attempt to get a deal through.
+One interpretation of that evidence is that Leave MPs, many of whom belong to the European Research Group (ERG) led by Jacob Rees-Mogg, signalled "ideological purity" to the Leave voters and local party officials in their constituencies by voting against May's deal which they considered to be too "soft" (involving a risk of locking the UK into a customs union through the so-called Irish backstop).
+Remain MPs with political careers to look after, on the other hand, could signal purity to their Leave voters and local party officials by "converting" (accepting the result of the referendum) and supporting May's attempt to get a deal through.